 One of the best things about software as a service businesses (and a reason why they trade at such high multiples) is that customers tend to spend more with the company over time.

-Unity's net revenue retention rate, an important measure of how much customers from a year ago were spending at the end of the quarter, was at 121% in Q2.
-That means even if they didn't win any new customers, Unity would have grown its revenue 21% year on year.
+Unity's net revenue retention rate, an important measure of how much customers from a year ago were spending at the end of the quarter, was at 111% in Q3.
+That means even if they didn't win any new customers, Unity would have grown its revenue 11% year on year.
 Despite it going down over the last year this is still a good retention rate and a proof that Unity's customers are satisfied with their software and are getting more value from it over time.
 That is good to see.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Unity's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 67.4% in Q2.
+Unity's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 65.3% in Q3.

 Cash Is King

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Unity burned through $58.2 million in Q2, increasing the cash burn by 74% year on year.
+Unity burned through $80.7 million in Q3, with cash flow turning negative year on year.

 Is Now The Time?

 Unity may have had a bad quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
-We think Unity is a solid business.
-Its revenue growth has been strong.
-And on top of that, its customers are increasing their spending quite quickly, suggesting that they love the product.
+We think Unity is a good business.
+Its revenue growth has been strong, and analysts believe that sort of growth is sustainable for now.
+And while its cash burn raises the question if it can sustainably maintain its growth, the good news is its customers are increasing their spending quite quickly, suggesting that they love the product.

-Unity's price to sales ratio based on the next twelve months is 9.5x, suggesting that the market is expecting more steady growth, relative to the hottest tech stocks.
-There are definitely things to like about Unity and looking at the tech landscape right now, it seems that it doesn't trade at an unreasonable price point.The Wall St analysts covering the company had a one year price target of $52.5 per share right before these results, implying that they saw upside in buying Unity even in the short term.
+Unity's price to sales ratio based on the next twelve months is 3.9x, suggesting that the market is expecting more moderate growth, relative to the hottest tech stocks.
+There is definitely a lot of things to like about Unity and looking at the tech landscape right now, it seems that the company trades at a pretty interesting price point.The Wall St analysts covering the company had a one year price target of $52.6 per share right before these results, implying that they saw upside in buying Unity even in the short term.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.